fsmk/chooseurdistro/README.md

 ##What preparation we need ?

-I don’t think we have to be much prepared on it.
+Not much.
 However we need to choose operating system that we would demostrate  and come up with FSMK's custom distro with necessary academic packages installed with.